dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 ## 1. Introduction

 Wallet applications and token management tools often need to retrieve both token metadata and transaction history for a given principal.
-However, identifying an associated index canister for ICRC-1 tokens is currently unstandardized, leading to inconsistencies in wallet integrations.
+Index canisters provide such data, but identifying an associated index canister for ICRC-1 tokens is currently not standardized, leading to inconsistencies in wallet integrations.

 Standard **ICRC-106** :
 1. Introduces a standard approach for indicating the presence of an index canister for ICRC-1 tokens through ledger metadata.
 2. Defines a minimal interface for the associated index canister to facilitate querying transaction history in a consistent manner.

 This draft standard aims to improve interoperability, simplify wallet integrations, and enable token-related applications to reliably access transaction histories.
-It acts as a placeholder and documentation source until a more comprehensive standard for index canisters will be developed.
+It acts as a placeholder and documentation source for the API of the index canister, until a comprehensive standard for index canisters will be developed.

 ## 2. Metadata